Cambodia Immersion Trip Packing List

 - Small Nalgene or other good quality water bottle, such as a biker’s bottle.

-- Photos of home and family to share with other participants and the people you visit.
+- Photos of home and family to share with the people you will visit.

 - Reading Material for the airplanes and down time.

 - Journal, Pens, Addresses (if you want to send letters/postcards).